 • Alternative Poses

 Anyone who suffers from glaucoma can benefit from Yoga; each person, however, requires individual consideration.
 Assuming yoga instructors are already familiar with the condition, they can only rely on the information that students give them.
-In the end, knowledge and good judgment are essential for both teacher and student.
+In the end, sharing knowledge and practicing good judgment are essential for both teachers and students.

 (Yoga teachers may provide an additional service by reminding students, especially older ones, to get their eyes checked on a regular basis.)